 On your day off, take a nice walk through the soothing nature or enjoy a croissant and coffee in a café.
 An au pair stay in France sounds like the dream!

-Requirements to start working as an au pair in Italy:
+These are the requirements to start working as an au pair in France:

 - You are between 17-30 years old